 - First, clean the screen with a soft brush and cleaning cloth.
 You do not want to add more scratches by rubbing dirt on it.

-- Lastly, apply the toothpaste on the screen, use a cleaning cloth and rub in a circular manner – The whole idea is to use the toothpaste as a screen polish.
+- Lastly, apply the toothpaste on the screen, use a cleaning cloth and rub it in a circular manner – The whole idea is to use the toothpaste as a screen polish.

 4) USE VASELINE

-5) WINDSCREEN POLISH (GLASS SCREENS ONLY)
+5) WINDSCREEN OR PLASTIC POLISH